- CREDIT CARD DECLINES

 How Can I Reduce “Do Not Honor” Card Declines?

-Dealing with “Do Not Honor” card declines on Stripe is a challenge, but there are several strategies you can employ to minimize these occurrences and ensure smoother transactions for your customers.
+Dealing with “Do Not Honor” declines is a challenge.
+But there are several strategies you can employ to minimize these occurrences and ensure smoother transactions for your customers.

 - Educate Your Customers: Often, customers are unaware of the reasons behind a card decline.
 Providing clear information on your website or during the checkout process about common decline reasons can help them preemptively solve issues like expired cards or incorrect information.